Ign0reLee/Neural_Fast_Style_Transfer_with_Tensorflow/README.md

 ## What differences of two code

 train_ori.py is the code you created like the original thesis.
-But I have not yet find an example of the original thesis so, I couldn'g check the exact same
+But I have not yet find an example of the original thesis so, I couldn't check the exact same

 train.py is the code that recreates the above reference code in its own way using layers of tensorflow.